mmd-gham/Optical-Variational-Autoencoder/README.md

 Fourier{ f(x,y) * h(x,y) } = Fourier{f(x,y)} · Fourier{h(x,y)}
 ```

 This means **convolution in the spatial domain** is equivalent to **point-wise multiplication in the frequency domain**.
-Free-space optical systems exploit this by performing Fourier transforms with lenses, multiplying by a phase mask, and then inverse transforming back to spatial intensity.([MDPI][1])
+Free-space optical systems exploit this by performing Fourier transforms with lenses, multiplying by a phase mask, and then inverse transforming back to spatial intensity.

 ### Model Highlights